-- 1 Click Tools > Options > Customization. - 2 In the left pane of the Options dialog box, click Commands.
-If you want to remove an item, drag it off the menu bar. - 3 Choose a command category from the top list box. - 4 Drag an item to the menu bar.
+- 1 Click Tools ▶ Options ▶ Customization. - 2 In the left pane of the Options dialog box, click Commands.
+If you want to remove an item, press Alt and drag it off the menu bar. - 3 Choose a command category from the top list box. - 4 Drag an item to the menu bar.